-The Management System GuidelineWith a view to continuous improvement, these rules have been subsequently updated and mostAntitrustrecently transformed, in April 2017, into the Antitrust Compliance Programme, as formalised in the Management System Guideline Antitrust (Antitrust MSG), which applies to Eni and its subsidiaries.
+The Management System Guideline Antitrust With a view to continuous improvement, these rules have been subsequently updated and most recently transformed, in April 2017, into the Antitrust Compliance Programme, as formalised in the Management System Guideline Antitrust (Antitrust MSG), which applies to Eni and its subsidiaries.
 Eni further undertakes to exert influence over the various enterprises in which the Company does not hold a controlling interest such that they will adopt guidelines similar to those of the Antitrust MSG.